Panoramic view of the Rock of Gibraltar rising above the harbour

 Practical tips before you step off the ship.

-Currency & Language: British pounds (GBP) are official, but euros are widely accepted.
-English is the official language, though you'll hear plenty of Spanish—a reminder that Spain is literally across the runway.
+Currency and Language: British pounds (GBP) are official, but euros are widely accepted.
+English is the official language, though you will hear plenty of Spanish.
+ATMs dispense pounds and are found along Main Street.

 The Macaques: These charming thieves are Europe's only wild apes and local legends.
-They're protected, so don't feed them (it's illegal and makes them aggressive).
-Keep bags zipped tight—they can work a zipper faster than you can.
-If one jumps on you, stay calm and don't make sudden movements.
-They usually hop off once they realize you have nothing interesting.
+They are protected—do not feed them, as it is illegal and carries a fine of around $500.
+Keep bags zipped tight.
+If one jumps on you, stay calm and do not make sudden movements.
+They usually hop off once they realise you have nothing interesting.

-Cable Car Timing: The cable car operates daily (weather permitting) and takes about 6 minutes to the top.
-Lines can be long mid-morning, so go early or late afternoon.
+Cable Car Timing: The cable car operates daily, weather permitting, and takes about six minutes to the top.
+Lines can be long mid-morning when cruise passengers arrive, so go early or after 3pm.
 The views are worth any wait—on clear days you can see Morocco's Rif Mountains.

-Walking vs. Touring: Main Street and Casemates Square are flat and walkable from the port.
+Walking vs. Touring: Main Street and Casemates Square are flat and accessible from the port.
 The Rock itself is steep—take the cable car or book a taxi tour if mobility is a concern.
-Many taxi drivers offer 2-3 hour tours hitting all the highlights for around £25-30 per person.
+Many taxi drivers offer two-to-three-hour tours hitting all the highlights for around $30 per person.

 Frequently Asked Questions